 It has been 6 years now since this crazy adventure.
 And the Knut Hesterberg A Propeller Table has been following me since then.
 I moved from Paris to Linz, Vienna, and Brussels, and it’s still here, acting as a reminder of the fact that determination pays off.

 How about you?
 Did you already experienced a similar story?
 Was this perfect piece of furniture or item hidden in a corner?
 Way underpriced?
 A diamond in the rough?
 We’d love to hear how you styled that piece once you got it home and hear your “best find” story!
-Please use the comment section below to share your story, or!
+Please use the comment section below to share your story, or drop us a message!
 We’ll publish the most interesting stories!

 7 quick tips to finding your own diamond in the rough at the flea market